 Create open standards that anyone can access and follow

 Public coding standards, for example, are essential for helping everyone on the team understand expectations when building code.
-This is one of the best ways to prevent the creation of debt.
+This is one of the best ways to prevent the creation of tech debt.
 Ignoring accessibility standards can also be a significant source of debt, as remediation can be expensive for organizations from a legal perspective—and accessibility debt can significantly limit your ability to serve a wider audience.

 Document what you know